 The topcolour is to be a silver-grey colour with even black ticking.
 The ticking is evenly spread on the body as on the head, around the eyes, the chest and preferably on the feet.

-Eyes: Dark ruby

-Ears: Black

-Pads and Toenails: Black
+Dark ruby Eyes: Ears: Black Pads and Toenails: Black

 The colour on the belly is slightly matter and shows an evenly spread ticking.